Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: The Generalised Mean Squared Error

 Bringing this result together with Eqs.~\eqref{eq: 2st_linearisation}-\eqref{eq: 2st_linearisation_multinomial}, and denoting by

 we get the final result:

-where $\Exp(\lambda_i^2) = \pi_i$ is a standard result for the sample membership indicator $\lambda_i$, holding for any arbitrary sampling design~\citep{sarndal2003model}.
-Note that the analytical expression of the GMSE in Eq.~\eqref{eq: GMSE_final} can be adapted to different sampling designs specified by the $\pi_i$ values.
-In particular, when we have the popular SRS design of $n$ units out of the $N$ units of a register or population, the variables $(\lambda_1,\dots,\lambda_N)$ are identically distributed Bernoulli random variables with $\pi_i = \Exp(\lambda_i) = \Exp(\lambda_i^2) = n/N$ \citep[see e.g., Chapter 2 in][]{lohr2021sampling}.
+where $\Exp(\lambda_i^2) = \pi_i$, since $\lambda_i$ is a binary sample membership indicator, and this holds for any arbitrary sampling design~\citep{sarndal2003model}.
+Note that the analytical expression of the GMSE in Eq.~\eqref{eq: GMSE_final} can be adapted to different sampling designs, by characterising the inclusion probabilities $\pi_i$ accordingly.

 The final linearised bound in Eq. \eqref{eq: GMSE_final} depends on the following quantities: the domain membership indicator $\gamma^{(d)}$, the sampling design specification $\bm{\pi}$, the matrix $\mathbf{F}_k$ as expressed in Eq. \eqref{eq: Fk}, the matrix $\bar{\mathbf{U}}_{i}$ given in Eq. \eqref{eq: U_bar}, and the variance-covariance matrix $\Sigma_{\bm{Y}_{i}}$.
 While the first two elements are pre-specified and known in advance, the latter matrices all depend on the parameter vector $\bm{p}$, which, in practice, is unknown and has to be estimated.
 We use its sample counterpart $\hat{\bm{p}}$, leading to the following linearised $\GMSE$ estimator: